vipink1203/log-aggregation-tool-comparison/executive-summary.md

 ## Overview

-This document provides an executive summary of our comprehensive comparison between OpenObserve, Vector, and Elastic for log aggregation with S3 as a backend storage solution.
+This document provides an executive summary of our comprehensive comparison between OpenObserve, Vector, Elastic for log aggregation with S3 as a backend storage solution.
 The evaluation focuses on cost efficiency, performance, architectural design, and practical deployment considerations.

 ## Key Findings